Release Notes

 -

-Audit analysis view of audit events retrieved from the central database according to a given search filter and summarized for ease of use, providing auditors and security compliance officers with the answers to the when, where, who, what and why of user access and entitlements.
+Audit analysis page of audit events retrieved from the central database according to a given search filter and summarized for ease of use, providing auditors and security compliance officers with the answers to the when, where, who, what and why of user access and entitlements.

 -